viveks91/wizardsbay/README.md

 # Wizardsbay

 Wizardsbay is a clone of ebay web services.
-It provides basic functionality such as creating an account, posting items, placing a bid.
+It provides basic functionality such as creating an account, posting items, and placing a bid.

 * Application URL : https://wizards-ebayclone.herokuapp.com/wizardsbay
 * Documentation : [https://wizards-ebayclone.herokuapp.com/wizardsbay/swagger](https://wizards-ebayclone.herokuapp.com/wizardsbay/swagger "Swagger")